Non-Living Plant Biostimulants: Can they benefit Your Crops? Part 1. Humic Substances

 - Apply humates right after or right before fertilization.

-If you have any questions about humic substance and there potential benefits for your crops, please feel free to contact your Premier Tech Horticulture Grower Services Representative.
+If you have any questions about humic substance and there potential benefits for your crops, please feel free to contact your Premier Tech Grower Services Representative.

 - Cimrin, K. M., T. Onder, M. Turan and T. Burcu 2010 "Phosphorus and humic acid application alleviate salinity stress of pepper seedling" Journal of African Biotechnology.
 9:5845-5851